shellvon/go-sender/docs/getting-started.md

 # Getting Started

-Welcome to **go-sender** – the simple, flexible, and extensible notification library for Go developers.
+Welcome to **go-sender** – the unified notification library that grows with your needs, from simple scripts to enterprise applications.

 ## 🚀 Quick Installation